dasoe/ofxUltralight/README.md

 ## Status

-* For now only CPU rendering, GPU ist yet to come.
+* GPU (this branch) ist not working at the moment.
 (Please check out [IanByuns work](https://github.com/IanByun/ofxUltralight-byun) for a GPU solution.)
 * Basic loading of URLs, Files and raw HTML.
 * Mouse klick and scroll wheel implementation.
 * Basic keyboard implementation.